Prince-Aslan/Breast-Cancer-Prediction/README.md

 # BREAST CANCER PREDICTION

-Both notebook contain code and solution of logistic regression for the same dataset; The Wisconsin Breast Cancer dataset while using different approach
+All three notebooks contain code and solution for logistic regression for the same dataset; The Wisconsin Breast Cancer dataset while using different approach

 While Note A took a different approach by not handliing the class imbalance during traning